-33 Decisions by the arbitral tribunal
+Decisions by the arbitral tribunal

-Failing party agreement, is it sufficient if decisions by the arbitral tribunal are made by a majority of all its members or is a unanimous vote required?
+36 Failing party agreement, is it sufficient if decisions by the arbitral tribunal are made by a majority of all its members or is a unanimous vote required?
 What are the consequences for the award if an arbitrator dissents?

 Decisions by the arbitral tribunal are made by majority vote, unless the parties to the arbitration agree otherwise.
-Procedural issues can be resolved by the presiding arbitrator alone, if he or she has the necessary authorisation from the parties and other arbitrators.
+Procedural issues could be resolved by the presiding arbitrator alone if he or she has the necessary authorisation from the parties and other arbitrators.

-The ICAC Rules also set forth that the decision is made by majority vote, but with the caveat that if a decision cannot be made by majority vote, the presiding arbitrator shall make the decision.
+For instance, the ICAC Rules also set forth that the decision is made by majority vote, but with the caveat that if a decision cannot be made by majority vote, the presiding arbitrator shall make the decision.

-34 Dissenting opinions
+Dissenting opinions

-How does your domestic arbitration law deal with dissenting opinions?
+37 How does your domestic arbitration law deal with dissenting opinions?

-The ICAC Rules and the Arbitration Law contain a general statement that an arbitrator who is in disagreement with the tribunal's decision is allowed to issue a dissenting opinion in writing.
+Most applicable rules and the Arbitration Law contain a general statement that an arbitrator who is in disagreement with the tribunal's decision is allowed to issue a dissenting opinion in writing.
 Such opinion is attached to the award.
 The ICA Law is silent on dissenting opinions.

-35 Form and content requirements
+Form and content requirements

-What form and content requirements exist for an award?
+38 What form and content requirements exist for an award?

-Awards must be in writing and signed by all arbitrators (including dissenting arbitrators), or the majority of the arbitrators, with explanation for missing signatures.
+Awards must be in writing and signed by all arbitrators (including the dissenting arbitrator), or the majority of the arbitrators, with an explanation for the missing signatures.

-The ICA Law and Arbitration Law set forth similar requirements for the content of an award, as follows.
+The ICA Law and Arbitration Law set forth similar yet somewhat different requirements for the content of an award, as follows:

-Under the ICA Law, an award should contain: (i) the reasoning on which it is based; (ii) the conclusion on granting or dismissing claims; and (iii) the amount of the arbitration fee and costs and their distribution between the parties.
+- Under the ICA Law, an award should contain: - the reasoning on which it is based; - the conclusion on granting or dismissing claims; and - the amount of the arbitration fee and costs and their distribution between the parties.

 The award should also indicate the date and seat of the arbitration.

-In addition to the above requirements, under the Arbitration Law the award should also contain (unless the parties agree otherwise): (i) the composition of the tribunal and the procedure of arbitrators' appointments; (ii) the names and addresses of the parties; (iii) explanation of the jurisdiction of the tribunal over the dispute; and (iv) the substance of the claims.
+In addition to the above requirements, under the Arbitration Law the award should also contain (unless the parties agree otherwise):

+- the composition of the tribunal and the procedure of arbitrators' appointment; - the names and addresses of the parties; - · an explanation of the jurisdiction of the tribunal over the dispute; and - the substance of the claims.

-36 Time limit for award
+Time limit for award

-Does the award have to be rendered within a certain time limit under your domestic arbitration law or under the rules of the domestic arbitration institutions mentioned above?
+39 Does the award have to be rendered within a certain time limit under your domestic arbitration law or under the rules of the domestic arbitration institutions mentioned above?

 The Arbitration Law does not contain any time limitations for rendering of the final award.

-Under its rules, ICAC should take measures to finalise the proceedings within 180 days following the composition of the arbitral tribunal.
+Under ICAC rules, ICAC should take measures to finalise the proceedings within 180 days following the composition of the arbitral tribunal.
 This term can be extended by the ICAC Presidium, on its own initiative or by request of the tribunal.

-37 Date of award
+Date of award

-For what time limits is the date of the award decisive and for what time limits is the date of delivery of the award decisive?
+40 For what time limits is the date of the award decisive and for what time limits is the date of delivery of the award decisive?

-Unless the parties agree otherwise, under the ICA Law and the Arbitration Law, the date of delivery of the award is decisive for:
+Unless the parties agree otherwise, under the ICA Law and the Arbitration Law the date of delivery of the award is decisive for: